pfrivas/School_District_Analysis/README.md

 <img src = https://github.com/pfrivas/School_District_Analysis/blob/main/Resources/School%20Performance%20based%20on%20School%20Type.png>

-### How does replacing the ninth-grade scores affect the District Analysis:
+### How did replacing the ninth-grade scores affect the District Analysis:
 Updating the total student counts to exclude Thomas High School ninth grades and omitting their scores from the dataset

 **How is the district summary affected?**